Are all electric cars automatic – or can EVs have a manual gearbox?

 Do electric cars have a reverse gear?

-In addition to R (Reverse), an electric car will have N (Neutral) and P (Park), while some will have different driving modes as well.
+In addition to R (Reverse), an electric car will have N (Neutral) and P (Park) settings, while some vehicles offer different driving modes as well.
 Examples include S (Sport) for enhanced performance and E (Eco) for when you want to maximise the car’s range.

 Some high-performance electric cars, such as the Audi E-tron GT and Porsche Taycan have two-speed gearboxes.
 The first gear is used for acceleration, enabling faster starts from a standstill.
 Then the second gear is designed for high-speed cruising.